machinekoder/pickit-docs/docs/documentation/files/index.rst

 .. image:: /assets/images/Documentation/files-button.png

-The **Files** page allows you to browse and download the following content:
+The :guilabel:`Files` page allows you to browse and download the following content:

 -  **snapshots:** Contains the snapshots that are saved on your system.
 You can also upload snapshots to the Pickit system.